kindasneaki/Archipelago.RiskOfRain2/README.md

 These locations divided evenly across the different stages and can only be completed in their respective stages.

 The rules for locations are as follows:
 - Chest-like interactables will send a check when a certain number of chests are opened.
 Multishops are not chest, but lunar pods and void cradles are.
+Sacrafice will treat item drops like opening chests.
 - Shrines will send a check when a certain number of shrines are beat.
 Rules for beating shrines are:
     - Altar of Gold is beat on purchase.
     - Shrine of Blood is beat on interact.
 Sending shrine as a check denies gold.